STIR-IT-UP - Vol. 13

 She is also a member of the Gateway Decorative Artists and was featured on the Chapter page of the Spring Decorative Painter Magazine.
 She has taken many classes across the US to continue growing and keep her skills sharp.
 Currently, she serves on the national board of IDAL as Vice President and was the national Chapter Director.
 Her husband is retired and works with her on cabinet jobs, adding trim or corbels to islands, building cabinets, bookcases and fireplace mantles.

-“What?
-Hang on, let me turn down the tv.”
+Hang on ... let me turn down the TV.”
 I said.

 “Why is it so loud?”
 He asks.